leslie-huang/leslie-huang.github.io/04_projects.md

 permalink: /projects/
 ---

+### Named Entity Recognition system for political speech

+I implemented an NLP pipeline for NER for political speeches at the UN.
+This included Part-of-Speech tagging, chunking, and an ensemble of classifiers for NE (MaxEnt MM, multiclass Naive Bayes, and Decision Trees), utilizing the tools available in NLTK and sk-learn, plus some old-fashioned elbow grease: I manually tagged 140,000+ tokens for the training/test data!

+* See the repo <a href="https://github.com/leslie-huang/UN-named-entity-recognition"> here</a>.

 ### Estimating the distribution of state power at the UN using topic models

 What accounts for variation in states' influence on the agenda at the UN General Assembly (GA), and how can we use this variation to understand the underlying distribution of power in international relations?
 To answer these questions, I introduce a dataset of statements given at the UN's annual General Debate and a dataset of GA resolutions.
 Using unsupervised machine learning techniques, I extract each state's issue priorities from their statements and assess the extent to which resolutions passed by the GA address these priorities.
 Contrary to my expectations, I do not find convincing support for the hypotheses that Security Council members and wealthier countries have greater influence on the GA's agenda.
-The relationship between speech about a topic and that topic's inclusion in the agenda varies widely, depending on the topic; however, for the most part, no association is observed.
 I suggest these results are due to countervailing efforts to get a resolution on an agenda and to block it from the agenda.
-I also find that speech has a stronger effect on the agenda of voting resolutions versus consensus resolutions.

 *For this project, I scraped original datasets of statements made at the UN and resolutions passed by the UN using Python.